slaide/terminal-texteditor/README.md

 # Open a file
 ./texteditor filename.txt

-# Create a new file
+# Create a new file (starts with empty tab)
 ./texteditor

+# Open multiple files in tabs
+./texteditor file1.txt
+# Then use Ctrl+O to open more files in new tabs
 ```

 ## Dependencies